The Insiders Guide to Buying New York City Real Estate. Buy the Right NYC Property for the Right Price.

-When choosing a property, you will need to decide whether to restrict your search to condominiums or co-operatives.
+When choosing a property, you will need to decide whether to restrict your search to condominiums or cooperatives.
 You will also have to understand property value to avoid a bad deal, and whether you are buying a home or an investment property, you will also need to know key information about different neighborhoods.
-In order to find a great property, you may have to consider dozens of homes, but an experienced real estate buyer agent will help you narrow your search down to properties that fit your lifestyle.
+To find a great property, you may have to consider dozens of homes, but an experienced real estate buyer agent will help you narrow your search down to properties that fit your lifestyle.

 As a member of the Real Estate Board of New York (REBNY), we have access to all available New York real estate listings.
 Our agents work diligently to provide you with a frequently updated list of potential properties.
-By checking into the facts of each property before presenting it to our clients they are able to provide accurate information about price, investment potential, lifestyle suitability and more.
+By checking the facts of each property before presenting it to our clients, they can provide accurate information about price, investment potential, lifestyle suitability and more.

 Most buyers will need to apply for a mortgage.
-This is often one of the most confusing parts of a purchase, as you will need to consider different types of mortgages and different mortgage providers in order to get a good deal.
+This is often one of the most confusing parts of when purchasing, as you will need to consider different types of mortgages and different mortgage providers to get a good deal.

 We will provide advice and lender recommendations, taking out much of the stress associated with home mortgages.
 We can help you start to look for a mortgage during negotiations, which will cut down on the time that it takes you to complete your purchase and start enjoying your property.